dart-windows/.github/profile/README.md

-Packages include [win32](https://github.com/dart-windows/win32), a projection of standard Win32 and COM APIs; an [idiomatic Dart projection of the modern WinRT APIs](https://github.com/dart-windows/dartwinrt); and a number of higher- level packages that provide APIs for common hardware and system capabilities such as the Windows registry, file picker and gamepads.
+Packages include [win32](https://github.com/dart-windows/win32), a projection of standard Win32 and COM APIs; an [idiomatic Dart projection of the modern WinRT APIs](https://github.com/dart-windows/dartwinrt); and a number of higher-level packages that provide APIs for common hardware and system capabilities such as the Windows registry, file picker and gamepads.